NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ### Research interests

-I worked on the interactions of tame analytic geometry and algebra, model theory, and number theory.
+I am interested in the interactions of tame analytic geometry with algebra, model theory, and number theory.

 <br>
 `Email:` &nbsp; neerbhardwaj.math [at] gmail.com